declan-smyth/msc-csdca1/Readme.md

 * An improvement to the display of the calcualtion is placed on screen to improved the overall user experience and highlight the result
 * Two new alert messages have been added to provide additional information to the user
   * Warning message for people with High Blood Pressure.
 This is to encourage them to seek improvements to their lifestyle
   * Danger message to alert the user that the information indicates a medical emergency.
-This is displayed in the case of Low Pressure and Hypertensive Crisis
+This is displayed in the case of Low Pressure and Hypertensive Crisiss

 ---